pandyah5/ML_With_Cpp/Perceptron/Description.md

 ## Setup

 For Linux:
-Download the main.cpp sign.cpp sign.h and save them in a single folder.
-Use ```g++ -Wall -std=c++11 main.cpp sign.cpp -o perceptron.exe``` : Linux command to generate the executable an program
+Download the main.cpp, sign.cpp, sign.h and save them in a single folder.
+Use ```g++ -Wall -std=c++11 main.cpp sign.cpp -o perceptron.exe``` : Linux command to generate the executable program